sundas586/Feature-Engineering/README.md

 So instead of only incorporating budget, we can incorporate budget squared as a feature and add more flexibility to our model and fit a linear model using these polynomial features.

 So just rather than straight, it kind of curves off.
 Then you would have something like x squared raising the degree to two.
-Play video starting at :3:9 and follow transcript3:09 We can even continue to extend this to three, or four, or any higher-order polynomial.
-Play video starting at :3:15 and follow transcript3:15 Again, we're changing our features, but maintaining a linear model
+Play video starting at and follow transcript

 ![b](https://user-images.githubusercontent.com/33677647/201421762-cb338716-5be8-4305-8d6c-e119749f37f1.JPG)

+We can even continue to extend this to three, or four, or any higher-order polynomial.
+Again, we're changing our features, but maintaining a linear model

+And what we see in the graph would represent not just diminishing returns, but now we have two inflection points, right?
+It curves up, then it curves down.
+And that would be the idea that after some time not only is there diminishing returns, but a higher budget may lead to less box office sales at a certain threshold.